victorponz/symfony-blog-teoria/_posts/2020-01-30-zona-admin.md

         $safeFilename = $slugger->slug($originalFilename);
         $newFilename = $safeFilename.'-'.uniqid().'.'.$file->guessExtension();

-        // Move the file to the directory where imates are stored try {
+        // Move the file to the directory where images are stored try {

             $file->move(